Phase-field modeling of fatigue coupled to cyclic plasticity in an energetic formulation: Variational framework

-A thermodynamically admissible dissipation potential is defined as $\phi:=\phi(\dot{\mathbf{a}},\nabla{\dot{\mathbf{a}}};\mathbf{c})\geq0$, which is assumed to be convex with respect to $\{\dot{\mathbf{a}},\nabla{\dot{\mathbf{a}}}\}$ and to vanish for null rates.
-As first conceived by~\citet{germain1983}, the dependence of the dissipation potential on the state $\mathbf{c}$ accounts for a wide class of material models, including non-associative flow rules~\citep{houlsby2007,francfort2018,luege2018}.
-In addition, the dissipation potential may depend on history variables, not included in $\mathbf{q}$, derived from the time history of the constitutive state, as for the model proposed in section~\ref{model}.
-For notational simplicity and without losing generality, this dependence is omitted (but assumed) in the general formulation presented in this section.
-For rate-independent processes, $\phi$ is a homogeneous function of first degree in $\{\dot{\mathbf{a}},\nabla{\dot{\mathbf{a}}}\}$, such that As a consequence, $\phi$ is not differentiable at null rates, and, from equation~\eqref{dualforces}, it follows that where $\partial_{\dot{\mathbf{a}}}\phi$ is understood as the multi-valued sub-differential of $\phi$.
-The evolution of $\mathbf{a}$ then takes the form
+A thermodynamically admissible dissipation potential is defined as $\phi\coloneqq\phi(\dot{\mathbf{a}},\nabla{\dot{\mathbf{a}}};\mathbf{c})\geq0$, which is assumed to be convex with respect to $\{\dot{\mathbf{a}},\nabla{\dot{\mathbf{a}}}\}$ and to vanish for null rates.
+The dependence of the dissipation potential on the state $\mathbf{c}$ is a generality that accounts for a wide class of material models~\citep{germain1983}.
+The dissipation potential may also depend on history variables, not included in $\mathbf{c}$ but derived from its time history~\citep{Alessi2017fatigue,alessi2018c}, as well as on the generalized stresses $\mathbf{s}$, as for the case of non-associative models~\citep{houlsby2007,francfort2018,luege2018}.
+These more general cases will emerge in the model proposed in section~\ref{model}.
+For notational simplicity and without losing generality, only dependence on $\mathbf{c}$ is considered in the abstract formulation presented in this section.
+For rate-independent processes, $\phi$ is a homogeneous function of first degree in $\{\dot{\mathbf{a}},\nabla{\dot{\mathbf{a}}}\}$, such that As a consequence, $\phi$ is not differentiable at null rates, and, from equation~\eqref{dualforces}, it follows that The evolution equation of $\mathbf{a}$ then takes the form

 which is often referred to as Biot's equation~(cf. \citep{biot1965}).
 Equations \eqref{st_adm} and \eqref{biot} represent the strong form of the evolution problem of a general dissipative material model with gradient-enhanced internal variables.